 The indexes typically fall as investor confidence improves and rise as it deteriorates.
 Credit swaps pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt.
 A basis point equals $1,000 annually on a contract protecting $10 million of debt.

-Bonds of Goldman Sachs Group Inc. (GS) were the most actively traded dollar-denominated corporate securities by dealers yesterday, with 182 trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
+Bonds of Goldman Sachs Group Inc. (GS:US) were the most actively traded dollar-denominated corporate securities by dealers yesterday, with 182 trades of $1 million or more, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.

 Party City may sell eight-year notes as soon as today to yield about 9.125 percent, according to a person familiar with the transaction who asked not to be identified because terms aren’t set.